Cognoscan/condense_db/readable_msgpack.md

 	value given in parentheses after the human-readable version.
 As an example:
 	`"<-234.01234e4(0xC141_DA8D_B333_3333)>"` shows the value encoded as a double-precision floating-point word.
-- Binary, Hash, Identity, Signature, and Lockbox types are never written directly.
+- Binary, Hash, Identity, and Lockbox types are never written directly.
 They must always be written in the `<Type(name)>` form, with the option to embed the binary data instead of a name.
 - Arrays are displayed by enclosing the array of values in brackets and